-The student's Major Advisor will serve as the chair of the committee.
 The dissertation committee will be comprised of at least four members holding a Graduate Faculty (GF) status.
 At least two members of a student's committee must be SUCCEED or STEM TI faculty and one additional member from outside the school but within FIU.
 Students should be sure to meet often with all SUCCEED faculty before making the decision to include them on their committee.